turingschool/backend-curriculum-site/module4/lessons/server_side_javascript.md

 ```
 This makes all the necessary connections we will need so we can talk to the database and receive and respond to requests appropriately.

-Now we can write a method to handle a request to retrieve all games.
-That method should look like
+Now we can write a function to handle a request to retrieve all games.
+That function should look like
 ```javascript
 /* GET all games */
 router.get("/", function(req, res, next) {